-- Shows a realistic appreciation of the challenges of working within the IWF environment and exposure to child sexual abuse imagery. - Accepts responsibility and accountability for own work. - Proven ability to work as part of a dedicated team. - Shows respect for others' feelings, views and circumstances. - Demonstrates a range of mechanisms for dealing with stress and can recognise when to use them. - Seeks and uses professional support appropriately. - Acts and operates in accordance with the law and policy and can follow strict protocols while putting preconceptions/personal opinion and bias aside. - Demonstrates a flexible approach to work
+- Shows a realistic appreciation of the challenges of working within the IWF environment and exposure to child sexual abuse imagery. - Accepts responsibility and accountability for own work. - Proven ability to work as part of a dedicated team. - · Demonstrates empathy for others. - Shows respect for others' feelings, views and circumstances. - Demonstrates a range of mechanisms for dealing with stress and can recognise when to use them. - Seeks and uses professional support appropriately. - Acts and operates in accordance with the law and policy and can follow strict protocols while putting preconceptions/personal opinion and bias aside.